mark2devel/mark2/README.md

 Prefixing something with "#" makes it a comment that isn't run, but is added to the console output.
 This is useful for chatting to other attached admins.

 You can also run mark2 plugin commands by prefixing "~".
-See "~help" for a list of available commands.
+See "~commands" for a list of available commands.

 If you run more than one server, you can switch between them with the function keys.